 Mrs. Mary E. Dunn was an educational diagnostician for Seminole County Schools for many years.
 In those years she encountered many children that were bright students, but had great difficulty with the printed page.
 This concerned Mrs. Dunn as she knew there was not a place that focused their instruction on meeting the needs of these learners.
 As a result, Ms. Dunn founded Pace Brantley School in 1972.
+In 2022, in celebrating of 50 years of academic excellence, the school named changed to Pace Brantley Preparatory, to reflect the work being done to prepare for postsecondary education and workforce development.

-Pace Brantley School opened their doors to focus on students that needed individual attention, specialized teaching strategies and rebuilding of self-esteem.
+Pace Brantley opened their doors to focus on students that needed individual attention, specialized teaching strategies and rebuilding of self-esteem.
 The school started with only ten students and two teachers.

 Ms. Dunn retired as Executive Director in 1985 at the age of 75, but continued to work as the school librarian for many more years.
 The school continues to carry on her legacy by continuing to address the varied learning styles of our students.